Is Change Risky? The Counterintuitive Truth About Standing Still

 The Velocity of Change

-Kids in school today can't even imagine a world without smartphones, instant connectivity, or streaming services.
 Everything is in constant motion.
 Everything is transforming.

-The famous business guru Peter Drucker talks about the progression of human cultures whereby we see society utterly reorganising itself – it’s worldview, values, political systems, social structures, arts… everything – completely different.
-He understood something profound: Cultures are living organisms.
-They reorganize.
-They shift.
-They evolve.
+The famous business guru Peter Drucker talks about the progression of human cultures whereby we see society utterly reorganising itself – its worldview, values, political systems, social structures, arts… everything – completely different.

-The Painful Truth About Comfort
+The Painful Truth About Change

-Human nature loves predictability.
-We cling to what worked before.
-But as Thom Rainer puts it, too often, "the pain of change is greater than the pain of ineffectiveness."
+"the pain of change is greater than the pain of ineffectiveness."

-Translation?
-Staying comfortable is the most dangerous strategy.
+In other words - comfort is the most dangerous strategy.

 • How relevant are my current approaches?